iqtree/iqtree.github.io/doc/Substitution-Models.md

 * `GTR+ASC`: For SNPs data.

 `+ASC` will correct the likelihood conditioned on variable sites.
 Without `+ASC`, the branch lengths might be overestimated.

+In AliSim, adding `+ASC` to a model name will ask AliSim to simulate sequences without constant sites.

 Rate heterogeneity across sites